contentstack/app-sdk-docs/README.md

 -   **[DashboardWidget](#DashboardWidget)**: It's an object representing the Dashboard widget reference in the Contentstack UI.
 -   **[SidebarWidget](#SidebarWidget)**: It's an object representing the current Sidebar widget reference in the Contentstack UI.
 -   **[AppConfigWidget](#AppConfigWidget)**: It's an object representing the current App configuration for the current App in the Contentstack UI.
--   **[FieldModifierLocation](#FieldModifierLocation)**: It's an object representing the field modifier reference over the field in the Contentstack UI.
+-   **[FieldModifierLocation](#FieldModifierLocation)**: It's an object representing the Field Modifier reference over the field in the Contentstack UI.

 # External